 Research has shown that sonic repellent devices are not effective at keeping rodents from your home, although the same devices may disturb sensitive humans in the household.

 I don’t use glue traps or poisons because they subject the animals to excruciating deaths and may have unintended effects.
 Poisons may also kill domestic cats, birds, and other wildlife that eat the rodents who die outside in their search for water.

 How to Prevent Rodents in the First Place

 Exclusion is your first line of defense.

-- Rodents have a terrific sense of smell.
-Don’t leave food items on counters or tables.That includes fruit bowls, ripening tomatoes, anything enclosed in a plastic bag or fiberboard container (cereals, whole grains, bread).
+Rodents have a terrific sense of smell.
+Don’t leave food items on counters or tables.This includes fruit bowls, ripening tomatoes, and anything enclosed in a plastic bag or fiberboard container (cereals, whole grains, bread).